 The prep work is very important.
 We will clean and power sand all surfaces to remove the current finish and maximize adhesion.
 This will remove all residue that has eaten into the finish over the years as well.
 This sanding process is the only way to end up with cabinets that will stand the test of time and be resistant to chipping and flaking.

-All sanding will be done with a high powered vacuum attachment on the sanding tool so that there will be no dust circulating around your home or at our shop.
-Did we mention that you will still have access to your kitchen if need be and you will not need to empty your cabinets?
+All sanding will be done with a high powered vacuum attachment on the sanding tool so that there will be no dust circulating around your home.
+Did we mention that you will still have access to your kitchen if need be and you will not need to completely empty your cabinets?

 The key to achieving an amazing factory finish on your cabinet doors is in the environment as well as the technique.
 We spray your cabinet doors in our properly ventilated spray shop with a controlled climate.
 This allows all of the over spray to escape quickly from the shop preventing airborne particles from landing on your doors.
 Also, optimal temperatures ensure that the coating can dry and cure properly.
 You will never see a run or drip on your doors either, those problems do not exist in our shop.